Part of Unit: FIRST Robotics Power Distribution and Bench Test

 - Anticipatory Set - Hooks / Set

-Students test the motors leads for current.
-The multimeter needs to be configured for amperage.
-An amperage clamp meter can be used instead of breaking the wire connection between the motor and controller.
-Resources for clamp meters are below.
-Students use the Amperage Test Schematic (File Below) to record the amperage that is displayed on the meters display.
+Students test the motors leads/ motor controller output for voltage.
+The multimeter needs to be configured for DC volts.
+Resources on multimeters are below.
+Students use the Voltage Test Schematic (File Below) to record the voltage that is displayed on the meters display.

-- Amperage Test Schematic [ Download ] This schematic is from the FIRST Robotics original 2010 competition wiring diagram with edits for input fields.
+- Voltage test schematic example [ Download ] This schematic is from the FIRST Robotics original 2010 competition wiring diagram with edits for input fields.
 Use this resource only as an example.
 There are many places on the bench test that can be tested (not just between the motor and controller).
 An original of this wiring diagram is found below.
 You can add sticky note wherever you want the students to take a measurement.
 You can then scan and copy this schematic (with blanks) and distribute to your students.

 - Assessment Types: